 Advances understanding of how macrosocial factors (also called "contextual" or "structural" factors) affect health.
-Introduces students to the theoretical underpinnings of related research, current methodological and conceptual challenges, and interventions to to population health by altering macrosocial factors or mitigating/amplifying their effects.
+Introduces students to the theoretical underpinnings of related research, current methodological and conceptual challenges, and interventions to improve population health by altering macrosocial factors or mitigating/amplifying their effects.
 The course has three modules, one on each of the following sets of macrosocial determinants: (1) Policies, Laws, and Their Enforcement; (2) Neighborhood Physical Environment; and (3) Neighborhood Social Environment.

-BSHE 538 (3) Qualitative Research Methods
+BSHE 538 (3) Qualitative Methods for Research and Evaluation